Early Burner speaks to Bassnectar’s psyche & the problem with “cancel culture” in an open letter to hurting fans [OP/ED]

 In the rather lengthy essay, Reddit user u/lacontessavswhale speaks to some of their insights gained “over the years from being somewhat around him [Lorin Ashton], and watching his rise, and now fall.”
 The writer continues,

 “I won’t be writing directly about his actions and the women he hurt, that’s not my place, but I have total empathy for them and support for them in their quest for healing.
 I’m more writing this for those who were fans, and who might be trying to figure out what the fuck just happened, reconcile this whole traumatizing experience, and get a better understanding of who this man that had such a strong effect on them actually was.
 None of us really know, but we can try together to learn and get a clearer picture.”

 Ashton hasn’t himself come forward with anything but denial in response to the multiple sexual abuse allegations made against him.
-If nothing else, it shows that he’s struggling through his own bit of grief, outrage, estrangement, and an entire range of other conflicted, lower level emotions.
-Imagine holding one’s self up as beacon of love and light and being forced to face how you were grooming, gaslighting, and psychologically manipulating young, impressionable women.
+If nothing else, it shows that he’s struggling through his own bit of grief, outrage, estrangement, and an entire range of other conflicted, lower-level emotions.
+Imagine holding one’s yourself up as a beacon of love and light and then being forced to face how you were grooming, gaslighting, and psychologically manipulating young, impressionable women.